Skip to content

 Introduction

-Tasks represent assignments given to users as a result of running applications.
-In simpler terms, when an application is executing and reaches a stage where a predefined form requires completion, the form will be sent as a user task and assigned to either an individual user or a group.
+Tasks are assignments generated during application execution.
+When an application reaches a stage requiring a predefined form to be completed, the form is sent as a user task and assigned to an individual or group.
+The Tasks page consists of three tabs, To Do, Done, and Share.

 To do